cshenton/atari-leaderboard/README.md

 Games for which there exists no human WR are excluded.
 I exclude A3C since those results are only available with human op starts, and A2C covers the general method.

+## Todo

+- More specific information on which region's releases the Atari Learning Environment uses.
+Update human scores accordingly.

 ## References